 What cyber services and tools do we offer?

 In addition to our cybersecurity advisory services, we offer the following tools and cyber services:

-One of the tasks ahead of many businesses is monitoring how NIS2 as well as RCE will be implemented in their jurisdictions.
+One of the tasks ahead of many businesses is monitoring how NIS2 as well as CER will be implemented in their jurisdictions.
 We help businesses track transposition and plans for implementation to ensure that they are as ready and as informed as they can be about the jurisdiction’s approach to the transposition of these important cybersecurity legislative acts.
 Read more about our NIS2 monitoring service here.

 We provide cybersecurity trainings.
 Such trainings are becoming more and more important considering the management liability introduced by NIS2.

 Our CyberBox offering, an award winning multi-disciplinary approach to cyber threat, provides a complete support solution to clients who are addressing the risk of cyber-attack.
 You can find out more about CyberBox offering here.

 If you would like to know more about our tools and cyber services, please get in touch with a member of the team.